+To better understand confidence-gated CoT behaviour, we examine examples from a maximum accuracy Pareto-optimal threshold.
+We categorise outcomes into: \textbf{CoT Fixed} (CoT corrects an initially wrong direct answer); \textbf{Direct} (policy saves tokens by correctly skipping CoT); \textbf{Excess CoT} (redundant reasoning for an already correct direct answer); \textbf{Missed Fix} (wrong direct answer, CoT not triggered); and \textbf{Both Fail} (neither strategy is correct).

-To better understand how confidence-gated CoT operates in practice, we examine qualitative examples of both successful and unsuccessful gating cases for a maximum accuracy Pareto-optimal threshold obtained following the method described in the previous section.
-Then, we separate outcome types from cases where CoT is genuinely needed to those where it adds little or no value (i.e., direct answers that are already correct).
-Table~\ref{tab:distribution_outcome_types} shows the distribution of these outcomes, defined by the policy's decision to use CoT and the correctness of the final answer. \paragraph{Outcome breakdown.} Table~\ref{tab:distribution_outcome_types} reports average outcomes at the Pareto-optimal thresholds selected in the previous results, using the best-performing confidence method for each model.
-The largest share of cases for Qwen3-8B (50.8\%) and Qwen3-32B (44.4\%) falls into \textit{Excess CoT}, where the direct answer was already correct but the policy still used reasoning.
+\paragraph{Outcome Breakdown.} Table~\ref{tab:distribution_outcome_types} shows the distribution of these types.
+The largest share of cases for Qwen3-8B (50.8\%), Qwen3-32B (44.4\%) and GPT-5.1 (69.5\%) falls into \textit{Excess CoT}, where the direct answer is correct but the policy still uses reasoning.
 GPT-OSS-20B is lower at 26.5\%.
-The \textit{Direct} category, where the policy chose to answer directly and that answer was correct, improves with scale, from 7.0\% (Qwen3-8B) to 23.5\% (Qwen3-32B) and 27.2\% (GPT-OSS-20B).
-This trend is expected since knowing when to use direct requires the model to have well calibrated confidence scores, and Qwen3-8B shows the poorest calibration. \textit{CoT Fixed} accounts for 24.7\% of queries on Qwen3-8B, 18.8\% on Qwen3-32B, and 29.9\% on GPT-OSS-20B, capturing the cases where the direct answer would have been wrong but enabling CoT corrected it. \textit{Both Fail}, cases where gating couldn't help, remain around 12--16\% across models.
-We present representative examples of some of these categories below.
+The \textit{Direct} category, where the policy chooses to answer directly and its answer is correct, improves with scale, from 7.0\% (Qwen3-8B) to 23.5\% (Qwen3-32B) and 27.2\% (GPT-OSS-20B).
+This is expected since knowing when to answer directly requires the model to have a higher AUROC, and Qwen3-8B has a lower AUROC. \textit{CoT Fixed} accounts for 24.7\% of all queries on Qwen3-8B, 18.8\% on Qwen3-32B, and 29.9\% on GPT-OSS-20B, capturing cases where the direct answer would have been wrong but enabling CoT corrects it. \textit{Both Fail} cases where gating could not help, remain around 12--16\% across models.
+We present examples of some of these types below.

-\paragraph{Example 1: \textit{CoT Fixed}.} Across models, 18–30\% of queries fall into this category.
-Good examples of this come from GSM8K, where direct answering often fails but CoT achieves high accuracy \citep{sprague2025to}.
-In Example 1, the direct answer was wrong, but the CoT reasoning solved the problem correctly.
+\paragraph{Example 1: \textit{CoT Fixed}.} Across all models, 18–30\% of queries fall into this category.
+Good examples of this behaviour come from GSM8K, where direct answering often fails but CoT achieves high accuracy \citep{sprague2025to}.
+In Example \ref{ex:example1}, the direct answer is wrong, but the CoT reasoning solves the problem correctly.